 The design of our built environment – the spaces in which we live and work – is increasingly recognized as an important factor for our health and wellbeing.
 We can think about ‘health’ not just in terms of individuals, but in terms of the factors that affect all of us.
-This day-long study day will bring together speakers working in housing, public health and architecture to discuss how these issues are relevant to nursing and health practitioners.
+This day-long study day on 10th February will bring together speakers working in housing, public health and architecture to discuss how these issues are relevant to nursing and health practitioners.
 It will have particular focus on health in relation to the UK’s ageing population and to mental wellbeing, two of the key challenges facing the UK in terms of public health.

 We will be touching on a variety of topics including the unhealthy city and homelessness, experiences of mental distress and housing, representations of council housing in the media, community-centred design of the built environment, and smart homes for ageing populations.